nfolwell/ElevensWithBoard/README.md

 2♦ K♣ K♦ 7♦ 3♣ 7♣ 3♥ 5♠ Q♦ remove 6♦ and one of the 5s; no further plays are
 possible; game is lost.

-An interactive GUI version of Elevens allows one to play by clicking card images and buttons rather than by handling actual cards.
-When Elevens.jar is run, the cards on the board are displayed in a window.
-Clicking on an unselected card selects it; clicking on a selected card unselects it.
-Clicking on the Replace button first checks that the selection is legal; if so, it does the removal and deals cards to fill the empty slots.
-Clicking on the Restart button restarts the game.